Altrincham Grammar School for Girls: History

 The school has undergone much building work.
 In 1983, Fairlie was built on the opposite side of Cavendish Road.
 The school has seen developments to the Main school building as well, beginning with the science block at the East Wing was built, and continuing with a new reception area and Dining room, plus a new science staffroom and four new science labs.
 The West wing, with a new library, was added in 2003.
 It features a floating first floor with a stainless steel staircase in the middle.
 The most recent addition to AGGS is the new Breeze Hill, replacing an older building of the same name and including three Geography and History rooms and an ICT suite as well as a Training Room, where courses and conferences for teachers from around the North-West are held.

 In 2010 the school celebrated its centenary year; a centenary garden was built in commemoration.

 In 2011, the headmistress from 1997 onward, Dame Dana Ross-Wawrzynski, set up the 'Bright Futures Educational Trust'.
 This is a partnership between AGGS and disadvantaged schools around East Manchester which attempts to help failing schools improve their performance.
 It began with Cedar Mount High School, now Cedar Mount Academy, which is located in Gorton, Manchester.
 Teachers from AGGS were sent on a temporary post to help teachers at Cedar Mount to improve their techniques.
 Heading the Trust became such a large job for Ross-Wawrzynski that she decided to hand over the management of Altrincham Grammar school for Girls to her Deputy, Mrs Mary Speakman, at the start of the school year beginning 2012.
 Speakman has since retired and the new head, Miss Stephanie Gill, took over her role at the start of the school year beginning 2014.

 In December 2017, the school announced it was introducing a gender-neutral policy in communications for the sake of transgender and gender-questioning students, and would transition away from describing pupils as "girls".

-The school site has been used by many production companies; the BBC used the Main Hall for the CBBC show All at Sea and it was later used by Netflix.
+The school site has been used by many production companies; the BBC used the Main Hall for the CBBC show All at Sea and it was later used by Netflix as the school in the TV series, Safe.

 Results

 AGGS is one of the highest achieving schools in England and has gained status as a language college.
-In 2000 Ofsted found it to be "an extremely effective school that sets very high standards and achieves these through high quality teaching and excellent management and leadership".
-Most recently it has had excellent results in national GCSE exams with all students achieving an A*-C grade (a 100% pass rate) and with 80% of these students achieving at least a B. In 2007 it was listed fourth by The Independent among grammar schools with excellent A-level results.
-In 2008, At A2-Level, over 80% of students achieved all Bs or As, a high result nationally.
+In 2022 Ofsted found school staff to "provide an exceptional quality of education for pupils".
+The report also stated that "pupils and students achieve exceptionally well across the curriculum".
+In 2023, 99.9% of GCSE grades were passed at grades 9-4, with 46.2% of all grades achieved being grade 9s - the highest grade available.
+A-Level grades for 2023 were similarly high, with 94.5% of all entries passed at grades A*-C, and 59.6% at grades A*-A. In the 2024 Sunday Times Parent Power guide, the school was named as the 10th best state school in the country.